ksu-is/Football-Pool/README.md

 The idea is to create a user-friendly app that will host my family's NFL pool.
 >The aim is to help **_The Commissioner_** save time by not having to manually enter and calculate everything herself. : automate as much as I can to make playing in the *Bowl* a lot more fun

-* It will pull the NFL season schedule
+* Will pull the NFL season schedule
-* It will let user pick weekly game winner
+* Lets user seclect their weekly game picks
 * Option to input "by how many points" game will be won
-* Automatically calculate points for won/lost game picks
+* Automatically calculate and track points earned
-* Be able to determine is entry is valid/invalid based on time of entry
+* Determines if entry is valid/invalid, based on time of entry
-* Will track individual, weekly, season, and historical results.
+* Will track individual, weekly, season, and historical results
-*
+* Will be able to set-up notification alerts
+* Will have option for *The Commisioner* to add penalty deductions at the discretion of *The Commisioner*
+* Will calculate points allotted for Payoffs and Superbowl
+* Will include a section for Rule Book
+* Will include section for Teams
+* WIll include section for Rule proposals up for review
+* Will give *Commisioner* ability to blast alert/message to all members (perhaps)
+* Will notify user when entry is invalid
+* Will provide have user-friendly master account for *Commsioner* to review and makes changes/override if needed

-### Who will use:
+#### Who will use:
-Participants of the *Chico-Shiva Bowl*
+Participants of the _**Chico-Shiva Bowl**_

 ![alt text](/images/ch.jpg "Calvin and Hobbes")